top of page

 Over 200,000 small bears were hand casted out of custom molds using urethane plastic and dyed to radiate a rainbow prism of translucent hues.
 The bears are similar in size to that of the traditional candy.
 Each bear placed individually to form elaborate patterns on all four sides of the pyramid.

 The pyramid's base structure is constructed out of metal with custom dual-paned acrylic boxes that encase the mosaic of bears.
 The translucency of the acrylic allows the sun to illuminate the bears during the day, while LED lights illuminate the pyramid at night.
 Visitors will be able to enter the pyramid opening up to 250 sq. ft. of play room.
 The footprint is 16 feet wide on each of the four bases and 14 feet tall at the apex.
+An optional door can be added by removing one of the triangles for easier access to the interior.
+A diffused chandelier hangs at the top, and lights the 4 walls of the pyramid without being too bright for participants to also be underneath.

 Why Gummy Bears?

 The original idea came about in 2012, when lead artist, Dicapria, began to experiment with ideas for a new light installation series.
-The artist, who had been inspired for years by various architectural line work, Tibetan Buddhist sand mandalas, stained glass, crop circles, and the Lite-Brite toy, turned to an unlikely medium- gummy bears.
-Her 2013 Art Series, Gummy Bear Mandalas, were constructed with gelatin gummy bears and resin in acrylic light boxes and refurbished window frames.
+The artist, who had been inspired for years by various architectural line work, sand mandalas, stained glass, crop circles, and the Lite-Brite toy, turned to an unlikely medium- gummy bears.
+Her 2013 Art Series, Gummy Bear Mandalas, were constructed with gelatin gummy bears and resin pours in acrylic light boxes and refurbished window frames.

 From there, she wanted to take this series a step further: “By expanding the idea into a more large scale geometric shape, I hope that there will be a more direct, intimate experience that provides an opportunity for the imagination to light up and re-awaken, that encourages creative play, and a sort of self-worship of the mind and all the sweetness that the imagination is capable of creating. ” -Dicapria